jsh9/Image-Digitizer/README.md

 ### System requirements

 To run from MATLAB: any operating system with MATLAB (version R2014a or newer) installed can run this app.
-It also works on the remote end of a Unix server that has a MATLAB, if you access the server through SSH and have X11 enabled.
+It also works on the remote end of a Linux server that has MATLAB installed (you need to have X11 enabled when you access the server).

 To run without MATLAB: Windows or Mac.